-The Group has entered into operating lease agreements for some buildings, used as operating offices for the Company and some of its subsidiaries, for some industrial equipment and vehicles.
+The Group has entered into operating lease agreements for some buildings, used as operating offices for the Company and some of its subsidiaries, for industrial equipment and for some vehicles.
 Property leases have an average life of between 6 and 9 years, with renewal provisions.
 Renewals are an option that each company has on the property it holds.

-Operating leases of industrial equipment have an average life of 5 years.
+Operating leases on industrial equipment have an average term of five years.
 Operating leases of motor vehicles have an average life of 3 years.

 In 2006, an operating lease agreement was entered into on the property designated as administrative and technical offices for the Parent Company.
-This operating lease agreement has a duration of six years beginning on 1 September 2006 and stipulates that the Company can rescind with advance notice of 12 months to the lessor.
+This operating lease agreement has a term of 6+6 years beginning on 1 September 2006, and stipulates that the Company can rescind with advance notice of 12 months to the lessor.
 The agreement also includes a purchase option on the property object of the agreement.
 This option can be exercised at any time at the end of six years of the agreement.
 The acquisition price will be determined by an expert appointed by the parties or by the court, and in any event, the price calculated must make reference to the provisions regarding how to determine sale prices of industrial buildings in force for industrial development consortia, especially Tolmezzo.

-Future leases in relation to non-rescindable operating lease agreements in force at 31.12.12 are as follows:
+Future leases in relation to non-rescindable operating lease agreements in force at 31 December 2013 are as follows: